pivotal/docs-platform-automation/docs/tasks.md

 The task requires a downloaded product prior to replication.
 The output is a replicated tile with a new name in the metadata and filename.

+!!! info "Using replicate-product"
+    This command does not support storing the replicated product in a non-versioned blobstore, because it cannot generate a unique name.
+    It is recommended to use the replicated tile immediately in the next task rather than storing it and using it in a different job.

 {% code_snippet 'tasks', 'replicate-product', 'Task' %}
 {% code_snippet 'tasks', 'replicate-product-script', 'Implementation' %}
 {% code_snippet 'examples', 'replicate-product-usage', 'Usage' %}